 Additionally, listening can help people to memorize and understand more.
-Moreover, spoken communication helps to understand the accent and pronunciation of the speaker.
+Moreover, spoken communication helps one to understand the accent and pronunciation of the speaker.
 Sometimes a few words are difficult to understand or pronounce.
-It is better to have verbal communication rather than writing.
-Also, during the time of emergency, a call to the receiver can help rather than writing and waiting for a reply.
+It is better to have verbal communication rather than written communication.
+Also, when there is an emergency, calling someone for help is more effective than writing to them and waiting for a respond

-However written language is the most reliable median in formal situations like businesses, schools and colleges for transmitting messages it has a lot of drawbacks.
-Its time consuming and the sender of the message is not able to realize if the receiver has read the message or not.
+Although written communication is most reliable in formal situations like business and academia, it has a lot of drawbacks.
+Its time consuming and the sender of the message is not able to understand if the receiver has read the message or not.

-In conclusion, based on what is mentioned earlier in this essay I think verbal communication is a much more powerful tool in daily interactions if is used appropriately.
+In conclusion, based on what has been mentioned earlier in this essay, I think verbal communication is a much more powerful tool in daily interactions if is used appropriately.

+Lack of structure and organization.

+Control grammatical mistakes.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.